Updated – 24/02/2022

 Are you planning to elope in Scotland?
-Scotland is one of the most sought after elopement hotspots in the world and it’s not hard to see why!
-Just a stone’s throw away from the city is some of the most stunning, raw, rugged and romantic landscape you will can find.
+Well Scotland is one of the most popular elopement hotspots in the world and it’s not hard to see why!
+A stone’s throw away from the city is some of the most, raw, rugged and romantic landscape you can find.

-If you’re thinking about planning a Scottish elopement adventure I’ve put together a short but comprehensive guide on how to elope in Scotland.
+If you’re thinking about planning a Scottish elopement I’ve assembled a comprehensive guide on how to elope in Scotland.

-One of the best things about Scotland is that unlike the rest of the UK you can pretty much legally tie the knot anywhere you want!
+One of the best things about Scotland is that you can pretty much legally tie the knot anywhere you want!
 Whether it be on a mountaintop, a forest or next to a quiet loch, anywhere is possible!

 I’ve helped a lot of my couples plan their elopements over the years so if you’re still not sure where you’d like to have your wedding I’m more than happy to chip in any way I can!